 RSUs require future service as a condition for the delivery of the underlying shares of Class A common stock and convert into Class A common stock on a one-for-one basis after the stipulated vesting periods.
-The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods as required under SFAS No. 123(R), and, for purposes of calculating diluted net income per share, are included in the diluted weighted average shares of Class A common stock outstanding using the treasury stock method.
+The grant date fair value of the RSUs, net of an estimated forfeiture rate, is amortized over the vesting periods or requisite service periods as required under SFAS No. 123(R).
 Expense relating to RSUs is charged to "compensation and benefits" expense within the consolidated statements of operations, and amounted to \$234,602, \$104,765 and \$22,995 for the years ended December 31, 2008, 2007 and 2006, respectively.
 RSU's issued subsequent to December 31, 2005 generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any ordinary quarterly dividends paid on Class A common stock during such period.
-During the years ended December 31, 2008, 2007 and 2006, dividend participation rights required the issuance of 208,596, 55,836 and 22,467 RSUs, respectively, and resulted in a charge to "retained earnings" and a credit to "additional paid-in-capital," net of estimated forfeitures, of \$7,211, \$2,570 and \$883, during the respective periods.
+During the years ended December 31, 2008, 2007 and 2006, dividend participation rights required the issuance of 208,596, 55,836 and 22,467 RSUs, respectively.